jimhigson/oboe.js/writing/main.md

-some of it is pure functional (jsonPath, controller) ie, only semantically different from a Haskell programme others, syntaxticaly functional but stateful to fit in with expected APIs etc
+some of it is pure functional (jsonPath, controller) ie, only semantically different from a Haskell programme others, syntactically functional but stateful to fit in with expected APIs etc

-jsonpath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form is locally simple.
+JsonPath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form is locally simple.
 By using recursion, assembling the simple functions into a more function expressing a more complex rule also follows as being locally simple but gaining a usefully sophisticated behaviour through composition of simple parts.
 Each recursive call of the parser identifies one token for non-empty input and then recursively digests the rest.

+The style of implementation of the generator of functions corresponding to json path expressions is reminiscent of a traditional parser generator, although rather than generating source, functions are dynamically composed.
+Reflecting on this, parser gens only went to source to break out of the ability to compose the expressive power of the language itself from inside the language itself.
+With a functional approach, assembly from very small pieces gives a similar level of expressivity as writing the logic out as source code.